Seven Pillars of Wisdom: In popular culture

+The book is mentioned at the end of the first chapter of Nevil Shute's 1954 book Slide Rule.

 The book was partially the basis of the film Lawrence of Arabia (1962), which won seven Academy Awards including Best Picture in 1963.

 "Seven Pillars of Wisdom" is a song by power metal group Sabaton about Lawrence, released in July 2019 on the album The Great War.

 In Tony Parsons's novel The Murder Bag (2014), the Seven Pillars is referenced as part of the curriculum at Potters Field school, and has a formative influence on a group of former pupils.